MehanikTMYT/MineTranslator/README.md

 - Cross-platform binary builds via GitHub Actions
 - Configurable via environment variables
 - Automated publishing of releases
+- Pre-built binaries and server files available

 ## 🚀 Installation and Setup

 ### Quick Start with Pre-built Binaries

-Download the appropriate binary for your OS from the [Releases](https://github.com/your-repo/releases) page:
+Download the appropriate binary for your OS from the [Releases](https://github.com/MehanikTMYT/MineTranslator/releases) page:

 1. Download the binary for your operating system (Windows, macOS, Linux)
 2. Make it executable (on Linux/macOS: `chmod +x translator-client`)